Marriage

 The monitum

-One of the key legal requirements is the recitation of the monitum by me during the ceremony.
+One of the key legal requirements is that I recite the monitum during the ceremony.
 It defines marriage and the legal obligations and requirements of marriage:

 I am duly authorised by law to solemnise marriages according to law.
 Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.
 Marriage, according to the law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life.